xmrswapme/swapfe/README.md

 ### Other uses
 Because this is a local and standalone web-server, a user can run this on a machine on their local network and connect to it from their phone or their tablet and run a swap through there.
 Hell.
 You can run a swap while you do the dishes or laundry.
 It's a use case, although we suggest using your computer.

+# Donation
+We are reaching out to the Monero community for support.
+Testing **swapfe** and the various functions requires holding a decent amount of XMR.
+Donations will help us facilitate more functions, design implementations and features in future releases.
+If you are willing to donate, your donation, not matter how large or small, will go a long way to the maturity of this software.

+XMR Address:

+`82YwMfwYghJ9ZQwuN1NujXZYqFv9UHQkHBobLCp4FdsGa72BS92eM2KfpmzQwZkXr68wmAUuMiXqsXuqScbqE7cTQFZjHth`

+Thank you.